RolfBremer/in-dexter/in-dexter.typ

     reg-entry
 }

-/**
- * internal function to collet plain and nested entries into the index */
+// Internal function to collet plain and nested entries into the index
 #let references(loc) = {
     let register = (:)
     let initials = (:)